containerd/nerdctl/README.md

 :nerd_face: `ipfs://` prefix can be used for `IMAGE` to pull it from IPFS.
 See [`/docs/ipfs.md`](./docs/ipfs.md) for details.

 The `nerdctl create` command similar to `nerdctl run -d` except the container is never started.
 You can then use the `nerdctl start <container_id>` command to start the container at any point.

+### :whale: nerdctl cp
+Copy files/folders between a running container and the local filesystem

+Usage:
+- `nerdctl cp [OPTIONS] CONTAINER:SRC_PATH DEST_PATH|-`
+- `nerdctl cp [OPTIONS] SRC_PATH|- CONTAINER:DEST_PATH`

+:warning: `nerdctl cp` is designed only for use with trusted, cooperating containers.
+Using `nerdctl cp` with untrusted or malicious containers is unsupported and may not provide protection against unexpected behavior.

+Flags:
+- :whale: `-L, --follow-link` Always follow symbol link in SRC_PATH.

+Unimplemented `docker cp` flags: `--archive`

 ### :whale: :blue_square: nerdctl ps
 List containers.